vatpac-technology/sops/docs/events/milkrun/workload.md

 ### Prioritisation
 Some sectors generally require splitting more than others.
 For example, the Melbourne TMA can usually operate without the need for a Departures controller for the whole event (although if there's no room for an S3 anywhere else, it's still worth having), whilst a second/third controller in the Sydney TMA is always extremely beneficial.
 Enroute splits such as WOL and BLA are also extremely beneficial to balancing the workload of the event.

 It can also be beneficial to redistribute the ratings across the event.
-For example, if Sydney TMA has two or three C1+ controllers on, whilst ELW is covering an offline BIK, it would be prudent for one of the Sydney TMA controllers to move up and cover BIK.
+For example, if Sydney TMA has two or three C1+ controllers on, whilst BLA is covering an offline GUN, it would be prudent for one of the Sydney TMA controllers to move up and cover GUN.

 ### Projecting
 Project **ahead of time** when your sector will be busy, by looking at things like: